gboeing/ppde642/syllabus/readme.md

   - 20%: final project
   - 10%: active participation in classroom and on Slack

 See the schedule below for due dates.
-Submit everything via Blackboard by 23:59:00 pacific time on their due dates.
-I will grant you a 24 hour, no questions asked, grace period to submit late without penalty.
-The submission window closes completely after this grace period and no further submissions will be accepted or graded.
-Please submit early to avoid any last-minute headaches such as poor internet connections or system outages.
+Submit everything via Blackboard.
+Assignments are due by 23:59:00 pacific time on their stated due dates.
+Late submissions are deducted 25% per day late.
+Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT well before it is due.
-It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm complete successful submission in the system.
+It is solely the student's responsibility to ensure that all submissions have gone through on time, so please doubly confirm complete successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.
+Note that late final project submissions will not be accepted or graded.

 Grades in this course reflect how you have demonstrated and communicated your understanding of and competency in the material.
 They account for your adherence to the assignments' instructions and your peers' performance given the same instructions and time.
 Grades do not necessarily reflect the amount of time or effort you put in, because I cannot observe you 24 hours a day to monitor your time and effort.
 If your demonstrated understanding of and competency in the material are not where you want them to be, start coming to office hours, refocus your effort onto more effective study strategies, and consider seeking tutoring.
 Grades are non-negotiable.
 You can expect them to be posted within two weeks of the assignment's due date.